indraprhmbd/MiniY3-Web-Based-Games/README.md

 MiniY3 is a lightweight, mobile-first web gaming platform designed for simple and fun interactions with friends.
 The platform follows a "Shell & Cartridge" architecture where the platform acts as a shell for multiple mini-games.

+## Games Collection

-## Current Game: Lucky Number Duel
+### 1. Lucky Number Duel

-Lucky Number Duel is a turn-based guessing game where two players attempt to find each other's secret number.
+A turn-based guessing game where two players attempt to find each other's secret number.

-### Features

 - **Local Mode (Hotseat)**: Play with a friend on a single device.
-- **Online Mode**: Play remotely with a friend using a Room Code system powered by Supabase.
+- **Online Mode**: Play remotely using Room Codes.
+- **Custom Range**: Room creators can set a custom maximum number (e.g., 1-100, 1-500, etc.).
-- **Dynamic Range Narrowing**: The game automatically narrows the possible range of numbers based on previous guesses to help players win.
+- **Dynamic Range Narrowing**: Automatically narrows the possible range based on previous guesses.

-- **Mobile First Design**: Optimized for mobile browsers with a clean dark mode interface.
-- **Professional UI**: Built using Shadcn/UI and Lucide icons (Emoji-free interface).
+### 2. Tic Tac Toe

+The classic game of X and O.

+- **Local Mode**: Quick match on a single device.
+- **Online Mode**: Competitive play with friends over the internet using Room Codes.

 ## Tech Stack